Diabetes Care & Education

 Turn to our free diabetes education program for guidance and support in living a healthier, more active life as an adult.
-You can feel confident in the quality of our teachings because the American Association of Diabetes Educators (AADE), the nation’s leading association for diabetes education, accredits the program.
+You can feel confident in the quality of our teachings because the Association of Diabetes Care & Education Specialists (ADCES), the nation’s leading association for diabetes education, accredits the program.

-You’ll learn about the AADE’s seven key recommendations for effective self-care when living with diabetes:
+You’ll learn about the ADCES's seven key recommendations for effective self-care when living with diabetes:

 - Stay active.